Omkar4682/starqueen_v2/README.md

 # ☕ StarQueen Cafe Management System

 A modern and responsive **Cafe Management System** developed using **Python, Django, MySQL, HTML, CSS, and JavaScript**.
-The application enables customers to browse the menu, reserve tables, explore the cafe gallery, and place home delivery orders through an easy-to-use web interface.
+The application enables customers to browse the menu, reserve tables, explore the cafe gallery, and place home delivery orders through an easy-to-use web interface

 ---